crf8472/libarcstk/CODING.md

 # Documentation Comments

-- Every namespace, every function, every constant, every type, every class and every class member must have a documentation comment (regardless whether it's part of a public API, an internal API or any API at all).
+- Everything declared in a header, i.e. every namespace, every function, every constant, every type, every class and every class member must have a documentation comment.
+- Every declaration in a source file except implementation classes must have documentation comment.
+- Implementation classes (i.e. subclasses that are ``final`` and not declared in a header) and their members may or may not have documentation comments.
 - If something involves a value, make the unit of the value maximally clear (bad: "size"; good: "number of samples", "size in bytes").
 - If something involves an index, make maximally clear whether the index is